 Welcome to the Energy Harvesting Network

-The Energy Harvesting Network is an EPSRC funded network of UK academic and industrial researchers and end-users of energy harvesting (EH) technology.
+Having been initially funded by the EPSRC, the Energy Harvesting Network is now a self-sufficient network of UK academic and industrial researchers and end-users of energy harvesting (EH) technology.
 Specifically, the primary objectives of the Network are to:

 Facilitate the interaction and mobility of EH researchers.